Salmon Leek Hash With Poached Eggs Food

 • In a large non-stick skillet, place two tablespoons of butter and pancetta and cook over medium high heat for about 4 minutes or until the pancetta is crisp.

-SALMON HASH WITH POACHED EGGS RECIPE
+SALMON LEEK HASH WITH POACHED EGGS RECIPES

 From foodandwine.com